- Find a Trail

 The Southern New England Trunk Line Trail (aka the "SNETT") was designated as a National Recreation Trail in 1994.
 It is built upon a segment of the former right-of-way of the New Haven Railroad's Midland Division, which operated between Boston and Putnam, CT.

-There is a break in the trail in Blackstone from Route 122 at Castle Hill Way to the west side of Factory Pond, and a shorter break in Millville at the Triad Bridges.
+There is a break in the trail in Blackstone from Route 122 at Castle Hill Way to the Depot parking lot off Canal Street.
 There's also a tricky crossing at Worcester-Providence Turnpike/Route 146 and Route 146A.
 Use caution when attempting to link the broken trail segments and never use active railroad bridges for crossings.
-Though most of the trail is unpaved, short sections have been paved and there are plans to pave more.
+A parking brochure is available which also includes descriptions of how to bypass the breaks.

-Across the border in Connecticut, the trail joins the Airline State Park Trail that travels southwest for 27 miles to the town of Windham on the banks of the Willimantic River.
+Across the border, in Connecticut, the trail joins the Air Line State Park Trail which tavels southwest for 52 miles to the town of Hampton, CT.

 You can access the SNETT in other places where the trail crosses roads.